globocom/elastic-search-api/README.md

     $> tsuru env-set elastic-search-api ELASTIC_SEARCH_URL=yourelasticsearchurl.com:9200

+To generate a service mainifest, copy service.yaml.example to manifest.yaml, changing the endpoint to the correct elastic search server.

 Now we have to tell tsuru (using crane cmd line) that it has a new service available, do that by running the following:

     $> crane create path/to/manifest.yaml